alexkrolick/webpack-fingerprint-json/README.md

 ### Custom information

 You can provide additional information to also be stored in the resulting file.
-To do so, add additional fields to the configuration object.
+To do so, add fields to the `json` field of the configuration object.

 ```js
 const WebpackFingerprint = require("webpack-fingerprint-json");